Albert Camus (1913—1960)

 iv.
 Guilt and Innocence

 Throughout his writing career, Camus showed a deep interest in questions of guilt and innocence.
 Once again Meursault in The Stranger provides a striking example.
 Is he legally innocent of the murder he is charged with?
 Or is he technically guilty?
 D'un côté, there seems to have been no conscious intention behind his action.
 Indeed the killing takes place almost as if by accident, with Meursault in a kind of absent-minded daze, distracted by the sun.
-From this point of view, his crime seems surreal and his trial and subsequent conviction a travesty.
+De ce point de vue, his crime seems surreal and his trial and subsequent conviction a travesty.
 D'autre part, it is hard for the reader not to share the view of other characters in the novel, especially Meursault’s accusers, witnesses, and jury, in whose eyes he seems to be a seriously defective human being—at best, a kind of hollow man and at worst, a monster of self-centeredness and insularity.
 That the character has evoked such a wide range of responses from critics and readers—from sympathy to horror—is a tribute to the psychological complexity and subtlety of Camus’s portrait.

 Camus’s brilliantly crafted final novel, The Fall, continues his keen interest in the theme of guilt, this time via a narrator who is virtually obsessed with it.
 The significantly named Jean-Baptiste Clamence (a voice in the wilderness calling for clemency and forgiveness) is tortured by guilt in the wake of a seemingly casual incident.
 While strolling home one drizzly November evening, he shows little concern and almost no emotional reaction at all to the suicidal plunge of a young woman into the Seine.
 But afterwards the incident begins to gnaw at him, and eventually he comes to view his inaction as typical of a long pattern of personal vanity and as a colossal failure of human sympathy on his part.
 Wracked by remorse and self-loathing, he gradually descends into a figurative hell.
 Formerly an attorney, he is now a self-described “judge-penitent” (a combination sinner, tempter, prosecutor, and father-confessor) who shows up each night at his local haunt, a sailor’s bar near Amsterdam’s red light district, où, somewhat in the manner of Coleridge’s Ancient Mariner, he recounts his story to whoever will hear it.
 In the final sections of the novel, amid distinctly Christian imagery and symbolism, he declares his crucial insight that, despite our pretensions to righteousness, we are all guilty.
 Hence no human being has the right to pass final moral judgment on another.